|

 of the petitioner's business and the type of work done by the

+beneficiary.
 The Memo offers the example of a typical computer analyst

 working at a computer consulting company, and suggests that